College of Liberal Arts & Sciences

 For the Presentation of Graduates, the candidates will be invited to come to the stage to be recognized individually.
 Your marshal will lead your group to the stage.
 Take your name card with you, hand it to the person reading names at the microphone and walk briskly to center stage to shake hands with the University of Iowa official.
 You will return to the opposite end of your original row of seats, cross to your original seat and be seated.

-Following the closing remarks, candidates begin the Recessional (10:30-11:00 a.m.) under the marshals’ direction and in an orderly fashion.
+Following the closing remarks, (10:45 - 11:00 a.m.) graduates will begin the Recessional in an orderly fashion, under the marshals’ direction.

 What is expected of graduates who attend?